Alaraajavamma/fastflx1/README.md

 4. GUI interface for changing Squeekboard layout
 5. Asisstant-button tweaks which are partially work-in-proggress but it shows proof-of-concept how to make assintant-button behave differentially based on certain conditions (locked / unlocked currently)
 6. Disable annoying volume change sound (blop - blop when change volume)
+7. If you use finnish layout in squeekboard you will get the ultimate universal layout made by me

 I am working on this slowly and will add more (GUI) features soonish (or remove some parts what Barry and Jesus from Furilabs make unnecessary ;) ).
 If you wan't to help feel free to send me message, open issue or so.